D'Leanu Arts

-D'Leanu Yelmo Jael Arts (born 27 May 2003) is a Dutch professional footballer who plays as right-back for Eredivisie club NEC.
+D'Leanu Yelmo Jael Arts (born 27 May 2003) is a Dutch professional footballer who plays as right-back.

 Club career

 Arts started playing youth football with PSV in 2010.
 He signed his first professional contract with PSV in 2020 aged 17.
 In the summer of 2022 he extended his contract with PSV into 2023 and began training with Jong PSV.
 Arts was credited with his first Eerste Divisie assist for Jong PSV against Jong AZ on 12 December 2022.

 International career

 Arts represented the Netherlands under-17 football team, where he debuted in a friendly match against France U17 on 17 September 2019.

 Arts is also eligible to represent Indonesia.
 He was called up to the Indonesia under-20 team for the 2024 Maurice Revello Tournament held in France.

 Personal life

 Born in the Netherlands, Arts is of Indonesian descent.